 The cawing of birds filled the wood as the dour-faced woman aimed at the red target ring affixed to dead tree before an aged but well-kept hamlet at the outskirts of Urvolsk.
 She inhaled, muscles taunt, closing a hazel eye.
-As bow and target aligned she let the bolt fly, feeling the vibrations of string on skin.
+As bow and target aligned she let the bolt fly, feeling the vibrations of string on skin and vitiated air.
 With a muted thud, the arrow struck an inch to the center of the ring.
-She frowned, whereafter a strong male voice intruded upon the scenic quietude of the verdant cloister.
+She frowned, whereafter a strong male voice intruded upon the quietude of the verdant cloister.

 The archer turned to behold two figures studying her from where she had previously stood, one, the former speaker, a tall, powerfully built man with sunkissed skin and wavy brown hair, the other, a short, slender, gold-haired woman whose elegant raiment marked her a scholar of Skyn.